ChristofSchwarz/qseok_jwt_tokens/readme/jwt_io.md

   "kid": "my-key-identifier"
 }
 ```
- - Paste this into the "PAYLOAD DATA" field and then adjust the settings for sub, groups, name, exp accordingly
+   * Paste this into the "PAYLOAD DATA" field
 ```
 {
   "iss": "https://qlik.api.internal",